glic3rinu/passlib/docs/password_hash_api.rst

     The primary exception to this is handlers implementing plaintext passwords.
 The implementations in passlib generally use ``utf-8`` to encode unicode passwords,
-    and reproduce unchanged any passwords encoded as opaque bytes.
+    and reproduce existing passwords as opaque bytes.

 *   Internally, it is recommended that handlers operate on :class:`unicode` for parsing / formatting